2007 Hawaii Warriors football team: Aftermath

 With Hawaii's defeat, the 2007–08 college football season ended with no undefeated teams, something that had not happened since the 2003–04 season.
 This is also the second time in the BCS era that this has occurred.

-It also began a streak of three straight bowl game losses for Hawaii, a streak that has continued as of 2016.
-After this season, Hawaii was 40–64, and their lone winning season was also 2010.
+It also began a streak of three straight bowl game losses for Hawaii, a streak that continued until 2016.
+As of 2025, Hawaii has had only four winning seasons since 2007, with two 10-win seasons: 2010 and 2019.

 Georgia DE Marcus Howard was named the MVP of the Sugar Bowl Game, the first time in its history that a purely defensive player has received the honor.

 With the win, Georgia Head Coach Mark Richt became the first head coach in Georgia history to win more than one Sugar Bowl (his previous victory was over Florida State University following the 2002 season).
 Vince Dooley and Wally Butts won one Sugar Bowl each, with Dooley's only win securing the 1980 National Championship.
 Dooley lost four other Sugar Bowl games.

 On January 8, Hawaii Head Coach June Jones left Hawaii to become the head coach at Southern Methodist University.
 He signed a five-year contract.